 Since then, the list of arriving and departing carriers reads like a Who’s Who in the aviation industry.
 Not to mention the numerous foreign carriers that have conducted warm weather training at TUS, and visits by some fascinating aircraft including the exquisite Concorde, and the Antonov, one of the world’s largest airplanes.

 Air service is a critical component of the community’s economic development efforts.
-The TAA partners with Visit Tucson, the Tucson Metro Chamber, the City of Tucson, Pima County, Sun Corridor Inc., Southern Arizona Leadership Council and the University of Arizona Office of Economic Development.
+The TAA partners with Visit Tucson, the Tucson Metro Chamber, the City of Tucson, Pima County, Southern Arizona Leadership Council and the University of Arizona Office of Economic Development.
 For air service, these have been successful alliances.
 Today, TUS is home to eight airlines providing nonstop flights to 19 destination airports.

 TUS Control Tower: A Treasured Icon